White Blood Cells: Legacy

 Redd Kross bassist Steven Shane McDonald created an online-only art project, titled Redd Blood Cells, in which he added a bass track to the otherwise bass-less album.
 The White Stripes arranged with Steven to take the files down after more than 60,000 downloads.
 British choreographer Wayne McGregor used the track "Aluminum"—among other of the band's songs—for his production Chroma, a piece he created for the Royal Ballet in London, England.
 It was played to the band as a surprise in Cincinnati Music Hall, Ohio in 2006, and won the 2007 Laurence Olivier Award for Best New Dance Production.
 In addition, the song "We're Going to Be Friends" has appeared in the films Napoleon Dynamite, Wonder, and Mr. Harrigan's Phone, and "Fell in Love with a Girl" was featured in the Oscar-winning film Silver Linings Playbook.
 In 2018, English rock band Arctic Monkeys performed "The Union Forever" at a Detroit concert.

 Track listing

 Original release

-All lyrics written by Jack White, except where noted; all music is composed by Jack and Meg White.
-The bonus tracks were recorded at different points in 1999, with "Jolene" featuring as the B-side to their single "Hello Operator" and "Hand Springs" being a collaborative single with the Dirtbombs.
+All lyrics are written by Jack White; all music is composed by Jack White and Meg White.
+The Japanese edition has "Jolene" (Dolly Parton) and "Hand Springs" as bonus tracks, both of which were recorded in 1999.